johnsblevins/AzureLandingZones/Templates/userlz/userlz-sandbox/README.md

-# Features
-The solution contains both core and optional features.
-The core features include the programmatic creation of the subscription and assignment of Custom Name and Owner at creation time.
-The optional features include governance and management items that need to be performed on the subscription after creation for example moving the subscription to a different management group, setting up diagnostic logging and requiring tags.

-## Core Features
-The following core features are available in this solution:
-* Programmatically create Enterprise Agreement (EA) Enrollment based subscription
-* Assign custom name and owner to subscription at creation time

-## Optional Features
-The following optional features are included in this solution:
-* Subscription gets moved to requested Management Group
-* Require tags created with requested values
-* Need to enable diagnostic logging capabilities immediately at vending

-# Suggested Prerequisites
-## Existing Enterprise Landing Zone Environment
-For existing enterprise landing zone environments recomend creating an 'Onboarding' or 'Staging' management group

-## New Enterprise Landing Zone Environment
-For new landing zone environments recommend to utilize Cloud Adoption Framework (CAF) Enterprise Scale Landing Zone construct customized to fit your requirements.
-CAF ENTLZ is documented at .

 # Sandbox Management and Landing Zone
 This solution deploys a single Sandbox Management Zone and multiple Sandbox User Landing Zones to support development activities in an isolated network environment.
 It is recommended this be deployed in an existing CAF Enterprise Scale Architecture in the "Sandboxes" management group.
 The Management Zone should be in its own dedicated subscription in a "Sandbox-Management" management group and the User Landing Zones each in their own dedicated subscription all located under a "Sandbox-LandingZones" management group.
 The Management Zone solution is deploy once and includes the required connectivity and security components to allow access to User Landing Zones.
 After the Management Zone subscription is configured multiple User Landing Zone subscriptions can be configured using the custom Azure Blueprint provided.
 The blueprint can be locked on assignment to prevent sandbox users from chaning the default connectivity configuration while allowing them access to deploy all other required resources.
 The diagram depicts the Sandbox solution.
 ![Sandbox Landing Zone](media/sandboxLz.png)